Seoul · Operators

 The US subsidiary launched in the past five years.
 The team in Seoul has scale, the product is in production, the certifications are issued.
 US revenue is below what the team's capability would predict.
 Outbound runs and produces meetings.
 Meetings produce evaluations.
 Evaluations stall at procurement.
 The internal hypothesis becomes that the US sales motion needs more outbound volume, a bigger US team, or a different US sales VP.
 The data says otherwise.

 The instinct is to hire a US sales VP and run heavier outbound.
 The logic is clean.
 More accounts, more pipeline, more closes.
 The problem is that the US VP inherits the materials the Seoul team built.
 The capability-matrix website.
 The engineer-built deck loaded with certifications.
 The chaebol-supply-chain provenance in the company history.
-The US procurement reader cannot place any of it inside their own market.
+The US procurement buyer cannot place any of it inside their own market.
 The VP spends the first twelve months trying to compensate with persistence and almost always attrites or escalates back to the parent.

 The Korean capability is real.
 The chaebol context that anchors it at home does not anchor it in US procurement.
 The US peer set has to be the anchor instead.
 House view on Seoul operator entry into the US